 The Only 3-Day Washington DC Itinerary You Need

 It’s an understatement to say that there is a lot to see and do in Washington, DC.
-Packed with museums, monuments, parks, sporting events, restaurants, bars, and cafes, it would literally take you weeks to see it all.
-But, if you are limited on time, our 3 day Washington DC itinerary will show you how to make the most of your visit without feeling like you’re trying to cram in as many of the sites and experiences as possible.
-This 3 day Washington DC itinerary is designed to guide you through the best of what this vibrant city has to offer.
+The city bursts with museums, monuments, parks, sporting events, restaurants, bars, and cafes.
+Clearly, it would literally take you weeks to see it all.
+However, if you are limited on time, our 3-day Washington DC itinerary will help you make the most of your visit.
+You won’t feel like you’re cramming in as many sites and experiences as possible.
+Instead, you’ll enjoy a well-paced exploration.
+This 3-day Washington DC itinerary guides you through the best of what this vibrant city has to offer.

 3-day Washington DC itinerary at a glance

 Not all sites in DC are related to politics.
-That said, many of them are, especially in these days when everything imaginable seems to have become a political flashpoint.
-Just take a few deep breaths and get ready for an amazing ride through the city of George Washington, Abraham Lincoln, Franklin D. Roosevelt, John F. Kennedy, Martin Luther King, and many others.
+Nevertheless, many of them are, especially these days, when everything seems to become a political flashpoint.
+Just take a few deep breaths and get ready for an amazing ride.
+You’ll journey through the city of George Washington, Abraham Lincoln, Franklin D. Roosevelt, John F. Kennedy, Martin Luther King, and many others.

 Day 1: Pay homage to one of the greatest presidents